Find a home

 Thirteen provides customers with homes, support and opportunities to grow.

-Our 1,600 colleagues provide services for more than 70,000 customers across Teesside and other areas of the North East, including North Yorkshire, County Durham, and Tyne and Wear.
+Our 1,600 colleagues provide services for more than 70,000 customers across Teesside, the North East and Yorkshire.

 Our reason for being is to provide good quality homes and support for those in housing need.
 We provide support for anyone who needs a little help: help to get on the housing ladder, help to pay the rent, help to keep their home in good repair.